 More of you could be benefiting from some of their great services including Christmas savings scheme and affordable loan options.

 Support and Advice

-From April 2020 your rent will increase in line with government regulations which will allow us to continue improving your homes and services and to develop new homes.
+From April 2021 most rents will be increased by 1.5% in line within the government regulations and it will allow us to continue improving your homes and services and to develop new homes.